 Third party affiliate links.
-FunOrangeCountyParks.com contains third party affiliate links on the home page and individual blog posts or pages.
+FunOrangeCountyParks.com may contain third party affiliate links on the home page and individual blog posts or pages.
 My intention is not to push sales, but make it easier for you to find items I may talk about by posting links.
 It’s up to you whether you choose to buy items or not.
 However, by purchasing products through my site or newsletter, I receive a very small monetary benefit.
 FunOrangeCountyParks.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-I may also earn income by advertising and linking to: Chronicle Books, iTunes, Bluehost.com, BN.com, Reuseit.com, West Marine other businesses through ad and affiliate networks.
+I may also earn income by advertising and linking to: Groupon and other businesses through ad and affiliate networks.
+These affiliate links may also be in my weekly newsletter.

 Received a free product, service, tour, accommodations, meals, or admission while researching a post.
-If I report on a “blogger event” or “Twitter meetup,” you can assume I received freebies or entrance fees so I can preview the location, activity, or food for the purpose of first-person reporting to our readers.
+If I report on a “media preview” or “hosted event” — you can assume I received freebies or entrance fees so I can preview the location, activity, or food for the purpose of first-person reporting to you.
 I may even receive gifts from the company or organization for attending.
 However, this does not affect my content.
 I report my honest personal opinion of these events.
+I may also receive complimentary products to review on the website.
+I usually mention it in the post and in a disclosure notice at the footer of a post.

 This blog is a personal blog written and edited by me.
 For questions about this blog, please contact email@example.com.